 “Faculty hired on the tenure track as assistant professors will be granted the full probationary period of seven years with tenure consideration in the sixth year.
 (The wording in the offer letter states that we will consider the person ‘no later than year X’ with X = 6th year.)
 Faculty hired on the tenure track at other ranks who have not previously earned tenure will receive the same probationary period.

-“If the recommendation for tenure comes earlier or later than that specified in the faculty member’s letter of appointment (or for promotion after fewer than the normal number of years in rank), approval for early review shall have been requested and granted by the department head, dean, and chief academic officer.
+“If tenure review comes earlier or later than that specified in the faculty member’s letter of appointment (or for promotion after fewer than the normal number of years in rank), approval for early review must have been granted by the department head, dean, and chief academic officer.
 A copy of the approval must be attached to the summary sheet.”
 Emphasis added.
-Manual for Faculty Evaluation, Appendix B, A.1
+Faculty Handbook 2021, Section 3.11.4.

-Timing: Units are encouraged to begin discussion of “early consideration” of tenure at the retention review in the fall semester of the year prior to the anticipated P&T review.
-Under normal circumstances, the department’s request for approval of early consideration for both P&T and promotion only should arrive in the College office no later than May 30 of the year in which the review is to begin.
-Although the college will consider requests received after this date, department heads and directors are reminded that the approval process should be completed before they solicit external letters.
+Timing: Units are encouraged to begin discussion of “early consideration” of tenure/promotion at the retention review in the fall semester of the year prior to the anticipated P&T review.
+Under normal circumstances, the department’s request for approval of early consideration for both P&T and promotion only should arrive in the College office no later than March 1 of the year in which the review is to begin.
+Department Heads and Directors are reminded that the approval process should be completed before they solicit external letters.

-- Department head/director recommends early tenure consideration to tenured faculty.
+- Department Head/Director recommends early tenure consideration to tenured

-- Tenured faculty meet to discuss recommendation and signify approval/disapproval.1
+- Tenured faculty meet to discuss recommendation and signify approval 1

-- Dean reviews request.
-Only approved requests will be sent to the provost for final approval.
+- Dean reviews Only approved requests will be sent to the Provost for final approval.